Stationary broken parity states in active matter models: Introduction

-In contrast, active systems are open systems as energy and/or matter flows through them: for active particles chemical energy is provided, drives their motion and is continuously dissipated via friction \cite{MJRL2013rmp}.
-Such dissipative structures are described by kinetic equations that are nonvariational, i.e., only part of the model can be brought into a gradient dynamics form.
-In consequence, time-periodic behavior is possible.
+In contrast, active systems are open systems as energy and/or matter flows through them: for example, active particles may convert chemical energy into kinetic energy that is continuously dissipated via friction \cite{MJRL2013rmp}.
+Such dissipative structures are often described by continuum models corresponding to kinetic equations that are nonvariational, i.e., at most part of the model can be brought into a gradient dynamics form and overall the form is broken.
+In consequence, time-periodic behavior and persistent motion become possible.

-In various models the nonvariational character is due to nonreciprocal coupling of the different order parameter fields \cite{MeLo2013prl,AgGo2019prl,SATB2014c,YoBM2020pna,SaAG2020prx,FrWT2021pre,FHLV2021n}, i.e.~the coupling breaks Newton's third law~\cite{IBHD2015prx}.
-Examples include chemical or biophysical systems where particles of different species react chemically while particles of the same species only interact passively, e.g.~via an attractive/repulsive interaction~\cite{AgGo2019prl}.
-In various recent studies the role of such nonreciprocal interactions in generating time-periodic behavior and suppressing coarsening has been elucidated~\cite{FrWT2021pre,SaAG2020prx,YoBM2020pna}.
-In particular, the emergence of time-dependent, e.g.~chiral, states in these systems can be related to spectral singularities called exceptional points and described in terms of nonreciprocal phase transitions~\cite{FHLV2021n}.
+In various models the nonvariational character is due to nonreciprocal coupling of the different order parameter fields \cite{MeLo2013prl,AgGo2019prl,SATB2014c,YoBM2020pna,SaAG2020prx,FrWT2021pre,FHLV2021n}, i.e., the various coupling terms cannot be consistently obtained as variations of a single energy functional and the equivalent of Newton's third law for continuum models is broken~\cite{IBHD2015prx}.
+Examples where such models apply include chemical or biophysical systems where the effective chemical interaction between different species corresponds to a run-and-chase interaction scheme while particles of the same species only interact passively, e.g.~via an attractive/repulsive interaction~\cite{AgGo2019prl}.
+In various recent studies the role of such nonreciprocal interactions in generating time-periodic behavior, suppressing coarsening and inducing phase transitions between aligned and chiral phases has been elucidated~\cite{FrWT2021pre,SaAG2020prx,YoBM2020pna,FHLV2021n}.

-Many active models assume a linear coupling \cite{MeLo2013prl,SATB2014c,YoBM2020pna,SaAG2020prx,FrWT2021pre}.
-This assumption is related to the physical intuition that active systems are often perturbations of passive ones, resulting at leading order in a linear coupling.
-It is generally assumed that such linear nonvariational coupling suffices to capture the relevant qualitative behavior and that this behavior can be related to the ``dead'' limit corresponding to the passive system whose thermodynamic behavior is often well understood~\cite{BFMR2022prx}.
-Here we show that certain commonly used couplings in fact result in nongeneric behavior in the onset of motion.
+Furthermore, many models of active systems assume a \Resub{linear nonvariational coupling between different order parameter fields} \cite{MeLo2013prl,SATB2014c,YoBM2020pna,SaAG2020prx,FrWT2021pre}.
+This assumption is related to the intuitive physical assumption that views active systems as perturbations of passive systems, resulting in a linear coupling at leading order.
+It is generally assumed that such linear, albeit nonvariational coupling suffices to capture the relevant qualitative behavior and that this behavior can then be related to the limiting passive system (or ``dead'' limit) whose thermodynamic behavior is often well understood~\cite{BFMR2022prx}.
+Here, we show that certain commonly used couplings in fact result in unexpected behavior in the onset of motion that indicates nongenericity of the resulting models.